CodeSmile-0000011110110111/de.codesmile.luny/README.md

 Version 0.5 has some ways to go.
 I will focus on solidifying Editor scripting and then turn to Runtime scripting.

 Currently, I'm exposing most types and methods of the `UnityEngine.CoreModule` and `UnityEditor.CoreModule` assemblies.
 I will be adding select types and members of the `System` namespace too.
 Any highly specialized or package API is not (yet) available.

-Since the binding code is generated, I can quickly open up more assemblies and the plan is definitely to support the most common APIs right out of the box.
+Since the binding code is generated, I can quickly open up more assemblies.
+The plan is definitely to support the most common APIs right out of the box.

 The bindings generator has some gaps that still need to be closed, it will currently not bind the following methods: